2020 Calabasas helicopter crash: Legal actions

+Against Island Express

-On February 24, 2020, Vanessa Bryant, Kobe Bryant's wife and the mother of Gianna, filed a wrongful death lawsuit against Island Express, the helicopter company that was transporting the 8 passengers, as well as the heirs of the estate of the pilot, Ara Zobayan.
+On February 24, 2020, Vanessa Bryant, Bryant's wife and Gianna's mother, filed a wrongful death lawsuit against Island Express, the helicopter company that was transporting the eight passengers, as well as the heirs of the estate of Zobayan, the pilot.
+Island Express reiterated that Bryant was aware of the risks and disavowed responsibility, calling the crash "an act of God."
+Berge Zobayan, Ara's brother, responded to the original lawsuit in May, saying that Bryant was aware of the risks and faulted the negligence of the passengers.
+In August 2020, Judge Virginia Keeny denied a motion filed by Zobayan's estate for a change of venue; the suit was filed in Los Angeles Superior Court and already had been assigned to a court in Van Nuys.
+Bryant amended her suit in September, naming OC Helicopters as an additional defendant, alleging the owner had checked and monitored weather conditions during the fatal flight.

 The Mauser and Altobelli families filed suit against Island Express in April, and the Chester family followed suit in May.
-Berge Zobayan, Ara's brother, responded to the original lawsuit in May, saying that Kobe was aware of the risks and faulted the negligence of the passengers.
-Island Express reiterated that Bryant was aware of the risks and disavowed responsibility, calling the crash "an act of God."

 Island Express filed a cross-complaint lawsuit against two SCT air traffic controllers working for the FAA in August 2020, stating their "series of erroneous acts and/or omissions" caused the crash.
-That same month, Judge Virginia Keeny denied a motion filed by Zobayan's estate for a change of venue; the suit was filed in Los Angeles Superior Court and already had been assigned to a court in Van Nuys.
-Bryant amended her suit in September, naming OC Helicopters as an additional defendant, alleging the owner had checked and monitored weather conditions during the fatal flight.